-4-H Superintendents: Sara Evans Brown Monday, July 26
+4-H Superintendents: Sara Evans Brown Monday, July 25

-- 1. Rule changes & new information are based on the Illinois State Fair Junior Department Premium Book and while not affiliated with the following organizations, the show rules of the AQHA and the ASHA will be used as guidelines. - Protective head gear with safety harness (fastened and buckled) is REQUIRED for all 4-H riders whenever mounted, inside or outside the arena, including the Costume Class.
+- 1. Rule changes & new information are based on the Illinois State Fair Junior Department Premium Book and while not affiliated with the following organizations, the show rules of theAQHA and the ASHA will be used as guidelines. - Exhibitors must be enrolled in the 4-H Horse Project in 4-H Online by January 1 and complete the online Quality Assurance & Ethics Certification training (QAEC) by May 1. - 3.
+Protective headgear with a safety harness (fastened and buckled) is REQUIRED for all 4-H riders whenever mounted, inside or outside the arena, including the Costume Class.
 Helmets must meet ASTM/SEI standards.
-Helmets may be available to borrow through the Extension office, but exhibitor must contact the Extension office by July 1 to reserve a helmet. - 3.
-Illinois Department of Agriculture Requirements apply (page 84 refer to website). - 4.
-Horses must be accompanied by proof of a negative Coggins test.
-Please be prepared to present upon request. - 5.
-Exhibitors using the barn MUST help clean it out after the show, when applicable. - 6.
+Helmets may be available to borrow through the Extension office, but the exhibitor must contact the Extension office by July 1 to reserve a helmet. - 4.
+Illinois Department of Agriculture Requirements apply (page 114 refer to website). - 5.
+Equine must be accompanied by proof of a negative Coggins test.
+Please be prepared topresent at check-in. - 6.
+Exhibitors using the barn MUST help clean it out after the show, when applicable. - 7.
 One (1) entry per class.
-Refer to "Agricultural Premium Fund (APF)" statement on page 8. - 7.
-Class age requirement are "4-H age" which is age as of September 1 of previous year, not age as of the show date. - 8.
-All 4-H horses or ponies MUST have ownership and/or lease papers and pictures on file with the Extension Office by MAY 1 of the current year.
-Failure to meet this deadline will result in not being able to participate in the 4-H Show. - 9.
+Refer to "Agricultural Premium Fund (APF)" statement on page 17. - 8.
+Class age requirement is "4-H age" which is age as of September 1 of previous year, notage as of the show date. - 9.
+All 4-H equine MUST have ownership and/or lease papers and pictures on file with the Extension Office by May 1 of the current year.
+Failure to meet this deadline will result on not being able to participate in the 4-H Show. - 10.
 Exhibitors are required to wear a white long sleeved shirt, nice jeans, and boots or appropriate Western or English attire.
-Protective head gear is required, not optional, for all riding classes.
+Protective head gear is required, not optional, for allriding classes.
 Head gear must have safety harness and needs to be fastened and buckled.
-Helmets must meet ASTM/SEI standards. - 10.
-The exhibitor must be able to certify that his/her project has been cared for and maintained by himself/herself and his/her immediate family during the required tenure of ownership (May 1 of current year), and that this project has not been cared for by a professional fitter/trainer or maintained at a professional fitters/trainers facilities after that date. - 11.
+Helmets must meet ASTM/SEI standards.

+- 11. The exhibitor must be able to certify that his/her project has been cared for and maintainedby himself/herself and his/her immediate family during the required tenure of ownership (May 1 of the current year) and that this project has not been cared for by a professional fitter/trainer or maintained at a professional fitters/trainers facilities after that date. - 12.
 No one other than the project member and the member's family should fit or train the animals on the show grounds.
-Physical assistance with tack, equipment and appointments during the show by immediate family members or project leaders is acceptable. - 12.
+Physical assistance with tack, equipment, and appointments during the show by immediate family members or project leaders is acceptable. - 13.
 Exhibitor helpers, if needed, must be 4-H members.
-Failure to cooperate will result in disqualification of the 4-H members being assisted. - 13.
-Adults, youth or 4-H members who are not currently enrolled in a Henderson County 4-H Horse Project are not allowed to mount any horse (see rule 11 for exceptions). - 14.
-NO STALLIONS born before January 1 of the current year. - 15.
-Exhibitor must be able to control his or her horse.
-If rider is not able to control his or her horse, Superintendents and/or Extension Staff may dismiss horse and rider from arena for safety of all participants and animals. - 16.
-In case of inclement weather, the 4-H and/or fair superintendents reserve the right to alter or cancel any classes that may result in injury to either horse or rider. - 17.
-Must be enrolled in the 4-H Horse Project in 4-H Online by January 1 and completed the online Quality Assurance & Ethics Certification training (QAEC) by May 1.
+Failure to cooperate will result indisqualification of the 4-H member being assisted. - Adults, youth, or 4-H members who are not currently enrolled in a Henderson County 4-H Horse Project are not allowed to mount any horse (see rule 11 for exceptions). - 15.
+NO STALLIONS born before January 1 of the current year. - 16.
+Exhibitors must be able to control their equine.
+If a rider is not able to control their horse, Superintendents and/or Extension Staff may dismiss horse and rider from arena for safety of all participants and animals. - 17.
+In case of inclement weather, the 4-H and/or Fair Superintendent reserve the right to alter orcancel any classes that may result in injury to either horse or rider.

-Awards: Grand Champion and Reserve Grand Champion Pony, Grand Champion and Reserve Grand Champion Horse.
+Awards: Grand Champion and Reserve Grand Champion Equine